5 Money-Smart Things To Do Before Going To College

 Summary

-Starting college for the first time is exciting, but can take a lot of planning, especially when it comes to your finances.
-Set up a budget and stick to it, plan ahead, and save when you can to make your college experience less stressful.
+Your first year of college is exciting, but can take a lot of planning – especially when it comes to your finances.
+Set up a budget and stick to it, plan ahead, and save when you can to make your college experience more enjoyable.

 Related Articles